mvuorre/quarto-preprint/README.md

 # Preprint Format

-This is a preprint template for Quarto documents.
-It renders to .pdf using Typst.
+This is a manuscript / preprint template for Quarto documents.
+It renders to a PDF document using Typst.

 This template's goal is to

+- Look nice
+- Be fast
+- Just Work
 - Be 100% Quarto standards compliant
-  - Users can write and preprint this without worrying about journal-specific formatting guidelines.
+  - Write manuscripts without worrying about special formatting & metadata
-  - As soon as a journal is specified, users can switch to any other Quarto format without editing custom YAML or other options (unless that format requires it.)
-- Look nice
-- Accommodate all required fields typically used for OSF preprint metadata
+  - Switch to a journal format without changing anything but `format:`

 ## Installing